Raclette: History

 In Valais, raclette is typically served with potatoes, cornichons (fermented, pickled cucumbers), pickled onions, black tea, other warm beverages, or Fendant wine.
 A popular French option is to serve it with white wine, such as Savoy wine, but Riesling and pinot gris are also common.
 Traditionally, it is consumed with black tea, since a warm beverage is considered to improve digestion.

-In Switzerland, a scraper continuously serves all in the restaurant from an oven placed in a separated table or near a wood fire.
-In France, restaurateurs often place a raclette oven directly on the table, in which case the scraping is to be done by the guests.

-The name of the dish comes from the French verb racler, 'to scrape'.
-It refers to both the type of cheese and the dish it is served with.